Powers of Appointment

 The capture doctrine holds that where the donor blends her property with the appointive property and 1 or more of the gifts fail, then the failed gift is deemed to have been appointed to the donee and distributed accordingly.

-If the appointee has the legally required relationship to the donee to apply lapse or anti-lapse statutes to an appointee who has predeceased the donee, then the statutes will be applied for a general power, but in many jurisdictions, it will not be a applied to a special power where the resulting appointee would not be a permissible appointee.
+If the appointee has the legally required relationship to the donee to apply lapse or anti-lapse statutes to an appointee who has predeceased the donee, then the statutes will be applied for a general power, but in many jurisdictions, it will not be applied to a special power where the resulting appointee would not be a permissible appointee.
 However, the modern trend is to apply the statutes to a special power even if the resulting appointee would not be a permissible appointee for the special power.
-For instance, UPC §2-603(b)(5) states that, unless the donor intended otherwise, the descendent of an deceased appointee can take in place of the deceased appointee, even if the descendent is not a permissible appointee.
+For instance, UPC §2-603(b)(5) states that, unless the donor intended otherwise, the descendant of an deceased appointee can take in place of the deceased appointee, even if the descendant is not a permissible appointee.